alexjreilly/dbtgen/README.md

 ```

 Options:
-- `-s` (`--select`): The model/schema selected (e.g. `-s staging.my_model`)
+- `-s` (`--select`): The model/schema selected (e.g. `-s staging`)
 - `-o` (`--overwrite`): Overwrite existing models in the target folder of the project
 - `-r` (`--run`): Create the model files (by default, this is not used)

 This command is used to help generate dbt model files (`.sql`) using a parameterised SQL template and model scoped variables defined in YAML.

-The nested folder structure within `./.dbtgen/` represents the same structure used in the dbt models directory (`./models` by default).
+The nested folder structure within `./.dbtgen/models/` represents the same structure used in `./models` (the default models directory for the project).
 When the application runs, it iterates through every sub-directory and checks for two types of files:

 #### Template file (`*.sql`)